 Fellowships for Freshmen!

-We are offering two fellowships for freshmen this coming spring; read the below descriptions to find out which one is right for you!
+We offer two fellowships for freshmen; read the below descriptions to find out which one is right for you!
 We will be accepting up to 14 fellows per fellowship cohort, a total of 28 spots available for current freshmen who would like to become more involved in the Jewish community at Cal.
 If you are interested in either fellowship, please fill out the application (link below) and we will be in touch shortly.

 If you’re interested in building relationships through substantive conversation and thoughtful learning, this fellowship track is a great fit for you!
 Each week we’ll eat dinner together and delve into the big questions of campus life, such as: identity, relationships, and conflict resolution through a uniquely Jewish lens.
 This track provides a semester of intellectual and experiential learning for students looking to deepen their understanding of Judaism!
 We make no claims about the “right” way to practice or not to practice Judaism.
 Rather, we provide traditional Jewish sources and a safe, warm environment to explore important and often complicated questions together.
 All members of this cohort will be given the special opportunity to attend the W. J. Colen Freshman Retreat (Sept.
-2017), an amazing chance to welcome new freshmen and deepen your relationships away from campus.
+2018), an amazing chance to welcome new freshmen and deepen your relationships away from campus.
+Applications due at end of Fall 2017 semester.

 Do you love meeting new people and making them feel welcome?
 Do you enjoy planning events and creating experiences for community?
 In this fellowship, students explore effective leadership and community organizing through professional skill building, group conversations, and event planning.
 Over the course of the fellowship, students will actively engage other members of the Jewish community on campus through relationship-based engagement and community outreach.
 In addition to weekly cohort meetings, fellows will brainstorm, plan and put on various programs, including the W. J. Colen Freshmen Retreat in Fall 2017, hosting Shabbat in the dorms, and programming at Berkeley Hillel.